-The Ocean Cup - Over the Horizon World Records are for sea worthy, offshore craft capable of undertaking independent, extended offshore passages in unprotected waters.
+The Ocean Cup World Speed Records competitions are designed for sea worthy, offshore craft capable of undertaking independent, extended offshore passages in unprotected waters.

 First recognized as a sport in 1904, offshore powerboat racing began as point-to-point, endurance races frequently spanning hundreds of miles of open ocean.
 In the mid-1990s, offshore became near-shore racing in a track style format, a circuit loop around which boats raced for a number of pre-determined laps.
 This improved the viewing for the spectators.